Buying: area of work

 What do buyers do?

 During a typical day a buyer could be managing stock levels, pitching ideas or producing reports and forecasts to present to senior management.
 As David Byron, a buyer for TK Maxx, told us, ‘A lot of people seem to think we just go out, buy products, send them to the store and that’s it, but the process is actually much more complex.’
 Much of the work revolves around analysis, so most days will begin with checking sales data from the day before, and reviewing what is working and what is not.
-This is crucial in helping to decide which products or product ranges to buy in the future.
+This is crucial in helping to decide what products or product ranges to buy in the future.
 Buyers need to think ahead, often making decisions months in advance of when the products will be needed to ensure that they are available for the consumer on time.

 Selecting and developing products is a key part of the role.
 Buyers tend to form close ties with suppliers and work with them to develop products that suit their store’s customers.
 It is also vital that buyers are aware of what suppliers are developing from the outset.
 Senior buyers will often be required to visit factories and carry out ethical checks to ensure they are not using enforced or unlawful labour.
-Knowing the suppliers and the products in close detail is also key for setting the company apart from the competition, which is a crucial and often difficult aspect of the job; you have to be on trend, but in a different way to everyone else.
+Knowing the suppliers and the products in close detail is often key for setting the company apart from the competition, which is a crucial and often difficult aspect of the job; you have to be on trend, but in a different way to everyone else.

-As well as staying in good communication with suppliers, buyers also need to liaise with colleagues and other teams within the retailer in order to make the best decisions.
+As well as staying in good communication with suppliers, buyers need to liaise with colleagues and other teams within the retailer in order to make the best decisions.
 A buyer in charge of men’s shirts, for example, would need to stay in close contact with the buyer responsible for men’s ties.
 Working in partnership with the design and merchandising teams is also a necessity.
 Buyers and designers usually work together to develop products that the customer wants.
 Once a buyer has chosen the products they think the retailer should sell, merchandisers will decide how many of each product will go into particular stores.
 They all collaborate to make sure each store offers customers the products they want and that those products are readily available.

 The nature of the buying role will very much depend on the business you work for – you could buy for a particular line (dresses in a clothes store, for example), for a department, a whole store or even a whole chain.
 Larger retailers such as supermarkets offer the opportunity to specialise in a particular product area, from children’s clothes to wines and foodstuffs.